Apple's best iPhone 13 feature isn't specs, it's a ridiculous trade-in offer. | ExBulletin

 All three major wireless providers have introduced new iPhone offers to upgrade older devices to these 5G-enabled iPhones.
 As a trend in recent years, these offers are available to both new and existing customers and offer significant discounts on all versions of the new iPhone 13 if they promise to upgrade and stay in their career for several years. increase.

 This transaction shows that carriers are not only pushing new customers away from each other, but also keeping current customers in longer transactions.
-Last year, when companies were trying to attract people to 5G networks, the locks for transactions were opened and the iPhone 13 continues to be launched.
+The trading sluice was opened last year when businesses were trying to attract people to 5G networks and continues to launch the iPhone 13.
 It’s a good time for those looking for deals, but consumers should be aware that it can last up to three years.

-Check out the latest news and best reviews of smartphones and carriers from CNET mobile experts.

-In a presentation with Kaiann Drance, vice president of iPhone product marketing on Tuesday, Apple even allowed a career discount.
-When mentioning the price of the iPhone 13, he said, “I have a great offer from Apple and its partners.”
+Apple even allowed a career discount in a presentation with Kaiann Drance, vice president of iPhone product marketing on Tuesday.
+When mentioning the price of the iPhone 13, he said, “There are some great offers from Apple and its partners.”

 Read more: iPhone 13 vs. 13 Mini vs. 13 Pro vs. 13 Pro Max: The biggest difference of all

 T-Mobile’s most proactive suggestions come directly from Apple.
 If you purchased from Apple and traded on iPhone X or later, the company will offer a minimum of $ 200 credit from Apple for the price of the phone and a minimum of $ 200 from T-Mobile.
-If you’re trading on a new device and have a top plan for a carrier called Magenta Max, these numbers can quickly jump.
+If you’re trading on a new device and have a top carrier plan called Magenta Max, these numbers can jump quickly.

+Apple’s iPhone 13, new iPad Mini, etc .: See photos of everything you saw at Apple’s September event

 If you have a Magenta Max and are trading on the iPhone 12 Pro Max, Apple will return $ 790 and T-Mobile will kick up another $ 500 through billing credits, saving a total of $ 1,290. ..